Few of us are athletes, and even fewer of us are Olympians, but we should all have fitness goals. How to make them, and how do you keep them?

 Keep in mind that sometimes high performance impairs fitness.
 Swimmers who specialize in the butterfly stroke and baseball pitchers can develop shoulder instability.
 Long distance runners burn so many calories that if their food intake doesn’t increase enough, they can get muscle wasting and brittle bones.
 One of the most important goals in sports medicine is to help athletes achieve their performance goals without compromising their overall fitness.

 While you sit on the couch and watch sports after the Games, think about how to change your lifestyle to improve your personal fitness.
+How will you achieve your fitness goals?
 Do you have an ankle or knee that has never been quite right since that injury a few years back?
 Get it checked out and get a personalized rehabilitation plan.
 Are you pretty normal but just don’t get out and move?
 Figure out how to change your schedule to make time for exercise and good fitness.
 Then get with a friend and go for it.
 Do you want to be an Olympian, or at least champion of next month’s golf tournament at your local course?
 Talk to a local trainer and sports medicine professional to get a personalized performance plan.

 Fitness and prevention are two of the most important topics any of us can learn for our health.